 With the summer season upon us, treat the whole family to freshly made home-baked loaves for picnics and barbeques.

-Ingredients for one small loaf or approximately 8-9 small rolls.
+Ingredients for one loaf or 8-9 small rolls

-- Mix the strong white flour, rye flour, water, yeast, salt and sponge to form a dough.
+- Mix the flour, yeast, salt, raw sugar (such as Demerara), polenta and milk to form a dough.

 - Bake in the oven at 220-225°C for 25-35 minutes.

-To make small rolls use approximately 50g portions and mould in the same way.
+To make small rolls, use approximately 50g portions and mould in the same the way.

 Macadamia nuts are also high is beneficial monounsaturated fats which are proven to help reduce bad cholesterol levels as well as being a good source of protein and fibre.
 Further information and research about the health benefits of Macadamia nuts is available from the Macadamia Advice Centre website at www.macadamias.org.uk or by calling the helpline for more information on 020 7436 8800.

 Do you have any good bread recipes or recipes using macadamia nuts that you would like to share?